Group Yoga classes

 All new students are asked to fill in a health questionnaire before attending sessions.
 This will be sent to you by email when you make a provisional booking.
 I will only be able to confirm your booking once this is completed and returned to me.
 It is essential for you to provide all relevant information about your health, so that we can work constructively and safely together.
 All records are stored confidentially as required by data protection legislation.

-Classes last an hour and a quarter.
+Classes usually last an hour and fifteen minutes.
+Some classes are limited to an hour, depending on the time of day and venue availability.
+Please see the booking form for details.
 Please feel free to arrive a few minutes early so that you can settle and be ready for the practice.
 We always aim to start and finish on time.

 Loose, comfortable clothing that enables unrestricted freedom of movement is important.
 People normally choose to wear T shirts or loose-fitting shirts with tracksuit bottoms, leggings or loose cotton trousers.
 In colder weather, please bring a sweatshirt or jumper.
 Blankets are useful for warmth if lying down for any length of time and for additional comfort when sitting.